ecml-aaltd/aaltd2023/challenge.md

 ## Awards

-The top three ranking competitors in this challenge will be rewarded with:
+The **top three** ranking competitors in this challenge will be rewarded with:

 * free ECML/PKDD 2023 conference registrations
 * oral presentation of their solution at AALTD
-* publication in the workshop proceedings
+* publication of their approach in the workshop proceedings

-The specific competition rules and requirements are available on the Kaggle platform.
+The specific competition rules and requirements to be eligible for rewards are available on the Kaggle platform.

 ## Timeline
-The challenge has two primary phases and a follow-up period for the three best-ranking competitors.
+The challenge has two primary phases and a follow-up period for the top three best-ranking competitors.
 In the first phase, new competitors can join and start working on the segmentation problem.
-In the second phase, no new participants can join the challenge any more and the existing ones may focus on optimizing their approaches.
-After the competition ends, the three best-scoring competitors write a report and publish their code.
+In the second phase, no new participants can join the challenge any more and the existing participants may focus on optimizing their approaches.
+After the competition ends, the three best-scoring competitors must write a report on their approach and publish their code.

-* Start of competition: Tuesday, 11th April 2023
+* Start of competition: Tuesday, 11th April 2023, 11:59 PM UTC
-* No more new competitors allowed: Thursday, 12th May 2023
+* No more new competitors allowed: Thursday, 12th May 2023, 11:59 PM UTC
-* End of competition: Sunday, 11th June 2023
+* End of competition: Sunday, 11th June 2023 UTC, 11:59 PM UTC
-* Winners hand-in written reports: Monday, 3rd July 2023
+* Witten report submission deadline: Monday, 3rd July 2023 (planned)
+* Acceptance notification: Monday, 17thd July 2023 (planned)
+* Camera-ready deadline: Sunday, July 30, 2023 (planned)
 * Winners present solutions at AALTD@ECML/PKDD 2023: Monday, 18th September - Friday, 22th September 2023